Visit the institution website for COVID‑19 updates

 - People working in charities, non-governmental organisations, in the cultural industries, or in the arts

 - Those involved in industry or business wishing to deepen their understanding of the ethical and theological dimensions of their practice

 Months of entry

-The Doctor of Practical Theology is a practice-based doctoral level degree.
-It provides a unique opportunity for practitioners in a wide variety of settings to work with peers from similar and different professional and voluntary contexts to gain a practice-based and relevant research degree by staged part-time work.
+Are you looking to use your professional, voluntary or ministerial practice as the foundation for your research?
+Our Practical Theology Doctorate (DPT) provides an ideal opportunity for practitioners in a wide variety of settings to work with peers from similar and different contexts to gain a practice-based and relevant research degree.